- Employee Management

 The job market is changing.
 Digitalisation, the demographic evolution and the development of hedonism are clearly evident in what is happening with the younger generations.

 A trend that has become evident for quite some time is that the sense of loyalty towards employers is declining and that it is no longer rare for employees to switch employers.
-This confronts businesses and especially staff management executives with new challenges.
+This confronts businesses and especially employee management executives with new challenges.

 “Only those who know their destinations will find the way,” Chinese philosopher Laozi warned humankind back in his day.